bachvtuan/shortmongoid/README.md

 # shortmongoid
 Generate short id( unique id ) from _id from mongodb for Golang.

-I'm inspired from https://github.com/treygriffith/short-mongo-id to work with golang, I also modify to make it more unique than original project.
+I'm inspired from https://github.com/treygriffith/short-mongo-id which is written in Nodejs, I modify to work for Golang and make it more unique than original project but it will generate longer string than original one..

 ## Example